DPGAlliance/DPG-Standard/README.md

 ## 🙏 Acknowledgements

-Thank you to all the individuals that contributed to and [endorsed](endorsement.md) the DPG Standard, as well as well as to the participants of the **Early Grade Reading Community of Practice**.
-We also thank the following organizations: UNICEF,iSPIRT, Government of Sierra Leone, Government of Norway, and the DPGA Secretariat.
+Thank you to all the individuals that contributed to and [endorsed](endorsement.md) the DPG Standard, as well as to the participants of the **Early Grade Reading Community of Practice**.
+We also thank the following organizations: UNICEF, iSPIRT, Government of Sierra Leone, Government of Norway, and the DPGA Secretariat.

 *Image Credit: [Badge](https://thenounproject.com/search/?q=seal+of+approval&i=32270) by André Luiz from [the Noun Project](http://thenounproject.com/), released under a CC license.*